Ink Pen Drawing

-Later on in history, Alkonost and Gamayun became entangled into Christianity, most likely to help convert those who still practiced paganism.
-To help convert paganistic Slavics and Russians, the church used the image of Alkonost as the Holy Spirit, a manifestation of God's will.
+Later on in history, Alkonost and Gamayun became entangled into Christianity, in order to to convert those who still practiced paganism.
+To influence paganistic Slavics and Russians, the church used the image of Alkonost as the Holy Spirit, a manifestation of God's will.

-When drawing "Singing Harpy" I was thinking more of the Alkonosts' beautiful song, stopping people in their tracks of their fears, anger and worries.
+When drawing "Singing Harpy" I had thought about the Alkonosts' beautiful song, stopping people in their tracks of their fears, anger and worries.